-Table 2.2 lists the elements of the guideline relevant to this assessment and the sections of this report where those elements are addressed.
 The guideline also refers to the department's technical guideline "Wastewater releases to Queensland waters", which is discussed in Section 2.2.1.7.

-Table 2.2 - Guideline - Application requirement for activities with impact to water

-Item Report section Discharges and releases Identify the location, depth and configuration of all potential discharge points Section 5.10 Details of the water to be released Section 5.10, Section 6.11 & Section 7.3.5 Unplanned and uncontrolled releases • Identify activities that could lead to indirect impacts and unplanned/uncontrolled release of contaminants to waters, such as, spills and leaks or stream bed and/or bank disturbance and describe the magnitude of the disturbance Section 5.6.2, Section 5.10 & Section 6.11

-Item Report section Identify the location, depth and configuration (if relevant) of the areas where the unplanned/uncontrolled release could be discharged to waters Section 5.6.2 & Section 5.8 Identify infrastructure (including containment devices) with the potential to release unplanned/uncontrolled contaminants to waters Section 5.6.2 & Section 5.8 Identify the potential contaminant type and quantities that could be released from infrastructure identified in dot point above Section 5.11 & Section 7.3.6 Water infrastructure Provide detail on the location and storage capacity of water infrastructure on the site which may include regulated structures, tailings dams, waste rock dams, water storage dams, levees, heap leach pads and any other water management infrastructure Section 5.5, Section 5.6, Section 5.6.2 & Section 5.8 Wetlands Applicants must describe how the existing EVs of any wetlands on, or adjacent to, the site will be maintained, or enhanced Refer to Terrestrial Ecology Assessment, Aquatic Ecology Assessment and Integrated Assessment of Impacts on Groundwater Dependent Ecosystems Hydrology of receiving waters Describe, preferably through the use of water quality monitoring or modelling, how the proposed ERA will impact on hydrology of receiving waters Section 10.4, Section 10.6.3.2 & Section 10.7 Mixing zones For planned/controlled release to water, describe the impact to any initial mixing zone(s) Section 7.3.5
+Table 2.2 - Guideline - Application requirement for activities with impact to water ltem Report section Discharges and releases Identify the location, depth and configuration of all potential discharge points Section 5.10 Details of the contaminants and waste water to be released Section 5.10, Section 6.11 & Section 7.3.5 Unplanned and uncontrolled releases Identify activities that could lead to direct or indirect impacts and unplanned/uncontrolled release of contaminants to waters, such as, spills and leaks or stream bed and/or bank disturbance and describe the magnitude of the disturbance Section 5.7, Section 5.10 & Section 6.11 Identify the location, depth and configuration (if relevant) of the areas where the unplanned/uncontrolled release could be discharged to waters Section 5.7 & Section 5.8 Identify infrastructure (including containment devices) with the potential to release unplanned/uncontrolled contaminants to waters Section 5.7 & Section 5.8 • Identify the potential contaminant type and quantities that could be released from infrastructure identified in dot point above Section 5.11 & Section 7.3.6 Water infrastructure Provide detail on the location and storage capacity of water infrastructure on the site which may include regulated structures, tailings dams, waste rock dams, water storage dams, sediment ponds, wastewater storage ponds, levees, levees, heap leach pads and any other water management infrastructure All structures which are dams or levees associated with the operation of an ERA must have their hazard category assessed based on the potential environmental harm that would result from failure event scenarios, as per the 'Manual for assessing consequence categories and hydraulic performance of dams'.
+This will determine whether they are regulated structures.
+The design for a regulated structure must be determined by a suitably qualified and experienced person with relevant professional experience.
+Section 5.5, Section 5.6, Section 5.7 & Section 5.8 Wetlands Applicants must describe how the existing EVs of any wetlands on, or adjacent to, the site will be maintained, or enhanced Refer to Terrestrial Ecology Assessment, Aquatic Ecology Assessment and Integrated Assessment of Impacts on Groundwater Dependent Ecosystems

+Item Report section Great Barrier Reef catchment waters Applicants should describe if the relevant activity will, or may have a residual impact to water quality in the Great Barrier Reef catchment waters from dissolved inorganic nitrogen or fine sediment.
+Applicants should refer to the department's guideline 'Reef discharge standards for industrial activities' (ESR/2021/5627) for more information on what to provide in an application to address section 41AA of the EP Regulation.
+Not applicable (see above) Hydrology of receiving waters Describe, preferably through the use of water quality monitoring or modelling, how the proposed ERA will impact on the hydrology of receiving waters Section 10.4, Section 10.6.3.2 & Section 10.7 Mixing zones For planned/controlled release to water, describe the impact to any initial mixing zone(s) Section 7.3.5